unidoc/unipdf-examples/bullet-list/README.md

 	}
 	ex, err := extractor.NewWithOptions(pdfPage, options)
 ```
-If the pdf document was tagged poorly, especially the if the bullet lists were not tagged with appropriate tag structures, then the second way of extracting may give a better result.
+If the pdf document was tagged poorly, especially if the bullet lists were not tagged with appropriate tag structures, then the second way of extracting may give a better result.
 This way we can take advantage of both extraction methods.